-License St ipend
+LICENSE STIPEND

-CDL \$ 500
+CDL \$1,200

-Plumber \$ 700

-Electrician \$ 700

-Contractor's License \$ 700

-HVAC \$1,300
+Tradesman's License \$2,000

+Pesticide \$3,900

-Hoisting \$1,300
+Hoisting \$2,000

-Hoisting and Class A \$1,900
+Hoisting & Class A or 4G \$2,800

+Grade I Distribution and 4G \$2,500

-Grade II \$2,300
+Grade II \$3,100

-Grade II with Backflow tester & Grade III or higher \$3,100
+Grade II with Backflow Tester & Grade III or higher \$3,900

 Attainment of future Grade III Licenses must have prior approval of the Superintendent in order to qualify for the Grade III stipend.
-(The current seven (7) employees who possess a Grade III license or higher will be the only employees who are eligible for this stipend.)
-These are annual figures to be paid on a regular hourly basis.
+(The current 7 employees who possess a Grade III license or higher will be the only employees who are eligible for this stipend.)These are annual figures to be paid on a regular hourly basis.
 If an employee qualifies for two or more licenses he/she shall receive only the higher or highest stipend.

-B. The Town agrees to reimburse the employee up to \$1,500 annually for continuing education upon successful completion of the course(s) and submission of appropriate proof of payment for the course.
+- B. The Town agrees to reimburse the employee up to \$1,500 annually for continuing education upon successful completion of the course(s) and submission of appropriate proof of payment for the course.
 It is agreed that appropriate courses will mean job related subjects to benefit the Town, department, and the employee.
 Eligible continuing education courses are to be taken outside of working hours, with the exception of required license related courses offered during working hours.
-In case of disagreement on whether a course is appropriate or not, then the grievance procedure will be followed until the issue is resolved.
+In case of disagreement on whether a course is appropriate or not, then the grievance procedure will be followed until the issue is resolved. - C. Any Custodian having or upon acquiring a hoisting license shall be entitled to the stipend.

-ARTICLE XIX DUES DEDUCTION
+ARTICLE 19 DUES DEDUCTION